Last updated: August 19, 2026

 It can also make a wall feel lighter than a full bank of cabinets.
 In a small living room, a few open shelves can draw the eye upward without making the space feel boxed in.
 Open shelves are especially useful near a reading chair, beside a fireplace, around a media wall, or above a low cabinet.

 The trade-off is upkeep.
-Because open shelves expose everything, they show dust faster and look messy when they are overloaded.
-The U.S. Environmental Protection Agency explains that indoor dust is settled particulate matter from many sources and recommends frequent cleaning, including dusting with a damp cloth to keep settled dust from going back into the air.
+Because the shelves and their contents stay exposed, settled dust remains visible and each object may need cleaning.
+The U.S. Environmental Protection Agency recommends frequent cleaning and dusting with a damp cloth, noting that dampening the cloth helps keep settled dust from going back into the air.
 EPA dust guidance

 Pro Tip: Treat open shelves like a display area, not a storage closet.
-Leave breathing room between objects, repeat two or three colors, and use baskets only for items you still want within easy reach.
+Leave breathing room between objects, repeat two or three colors or materials, and use baskets only for items you still want within easy reach.

 Pros and Cons of Closed Storage

 Closed storage includes cabinets, sideboards, credenzas, media consoles, trunks, armoires, and built-ins with doors or drawers.
-It is the strongest choice when your living room has to handle real life: remote controls, chargers, toys, board games, pet supplies, extra throws, seasonal decor, and paperwork.
+It is the strongest choice when your living room has to handle everyday items such as remote controls, chargers, toys, board games, pet supplies, extra throws, seasonal decor, and paperwork.

 Organized and Clutter-Free Appearance